ChaoticTrials/SkyblockBuilder/README.md

 An operator need to remove players from a team.
 For that, they need to use `/skyblock teams remove <player>`.
 The removed player will be teleported back to spawn after dropping all the items in the inventory.

+If you're not op and want to leave your team, you can simply type in `/skyblock leave`.
+You will drop all your items and be teleported to spawn.

 ### Listing teams
 Everyone can list the teams.
 For that, you can use `/skyblock list <name>`.
 That will list either all the teams if no name is provided or the names of all players in a team.